 People love their habits, and many keep repeating what they’ve always done.
 This repeated behaviour includes routines, habits, and patterns.
 It starts with your thoughts and results in emotions and actions.
 New approaches are needed if you want to change the outcomes and results in your life.
 Einstein put it nicely when he said, “The definition of insanity is doing the same thing over and over again and expecting different results.”

 A person forms his thoughts based on what they experienced.
 If you ask yourself why you think a certain way, it’s probably because of real-life experiences.
 So we use the exact mechanism to change people’s beliefs by changing their experiences.
 Since these factors influence each other, if we change one of our thought factors, the emotions and actions will often lead to a whole new chain.

 Cognitive biases are “thinking errors.”
 These include final thoughts, black-and-white thinking, or thinking in other illogical ways.
-There are numerous thinking errors a person may have, and reflection in the wrong way, which doesn’t represent reality, often leads to failure.
+A person may have numerous thinking errors and reflection incorrectly, which doesn’t represent reality, often leading to failure.

 It is difficult for individuals to recognize their thought patterns – because they live in them!
 They believe it to be accurate, which is why they are there in the first place.
 Watching behavioural patterns that come from thinking patterns is more comfortable.
 Behaviour patterns are something tangible and visible to observe.
 The most effective therapy is probably doing cognitive therapies and C.B.T.
 Asking questions regarding your thoughts and doing missions.